andrewjfreyer/jurabridge/README.md

 # Custom Preparations & Actions

-I've found out that the output of the machine is actually quite misleading about the machine's capabilities.
+I've found out that the default programming of the machine undersells/underutilizes machine's capabilities.
 The Jura produces good enough shots as is.
 I never thought to question the dosing volume, as the output was good enough for what I expected from a superautomatic.

-Since I bought the machine, my expectation was set that "this is the best the Jura can do, and that's just fine."
+All that to say, since I bought the machine, my expectation was set that "this is the best the Jura can do, and that's just fine."
+It is, after all, a superauto.
+We're sacrificing some quality for pushbutton convenience.
 However, somewhat surprising to me was that the ENA Micro 90 only uses ***7-10g of coffee per perparation*** - about half as much as I presumed.

-So, what if we just pull two shots back to back, at lower volume?
-Improved flavor, in my opinion, even if the shots do not look significantly different.
+It's of course easy to pull two shots back to back to get to a more traditional 15 - 20g per pull.
+But that requires that I sit and wait, read words on a display, and press buttons twice.
+Who has time for that.

+So lets just automate it.

-It's of course easy to pull two shots back to back, and to interrupt brewing (or to save the preparation settings) to lower volumes.
-Instead, we can use `jurabridge` to automate this sequence for us.
-Specifically, because `jurabridge` obtains and/or infers accurate machine status information, any number of custom recipes or custom instruction sequences can be excuted, without needing to modify EEPROM or to orchestrate a valid sequence of `FN:` commands, or without waiting for unnecessary long delays and presuming machine states.
-This command+interrupt technique ensures that the machine excutes its own in-built sequences, and there's no risk of incidentally damaging the brewgroup with custom instructions or custom brew sequences.
+Here, because `jurabridge` obtains (and/or infers) accurate machine status information, any number of custom recipes or custom instruction sequences can be excuted, without needing to modify EEPROM or to orchestrate a valid sequence of `FN:` commands, or without waiting for unnecessary long delays and presuming machine state.
+This command+interrupt+statuswait technique ensures that the machine excutes its own in-built sequences, and there's no risk of incidentally damaging the brewgroup with custom instructions or custom brew sequences.

 Custom sequences/scripts can be made to allow the machine to produce a wide variety of other drinks, at higher quality.
 As a trivial example, different settings may be appropriate for non-dairy cappuccino than dairy cappuccino, yet the machine only has one setting.